telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/api-reference/methods.md

 ---
 title: Methods
-page_title: Methods
+page_title: Methods of the React Report Viewer
-description: Methods
+description: "Find a list of all of the available React Report Viewer methods and an example how to call them.
+Understand what each method does, using the provided descriptions."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/api-reference/methods
-tags: methods
+tags: react, report, viewer, methods
 published: True
 position: 2
 previous_url: /react-report-viewer-api-reference-methods